Ekene-thecreator/genaihackathon2024/README.md

-# Food Safety Rating System
+# Bodyharm SMS AI Consultant
 _"send the photo of ingredient, and know the risk. "_

 <p align="center">